Getting Started Guide

 As you enter this part of the process of opening your dispensary, be honest with yourself: How well do you understand technology?

 If you don’t, find a trusted advisor to help you sift through the noise and choose the tech stack and partners to fit your business needs.
+Here are 10 tips for choosing marijuana retail software to help.

 What to look for in a cannabis POS: